 Please visit the new page to apply.

-The Bessemer Composite Squadron has a long history of providing leadership and character development to youth ages 12-21 for many years at the Bessemer Airport.
+The Bessemer Composite Squadron has a long history of providing youth ages 12-21 a safe, positive place to develop leadership skills and strong character, while exploring aviation and STEM careers.
 The squadron is in need of adults to work with cadets, assisting with planning, coordinating, training and mentorship.

-As a volunteer with the CAP you can participate in Search and Rescue missions, training exercises; and disaster relief efforts as part of the Auxiliary to the USAF.
+Additionally, as a volunteer with the CAP you can participate in Search and Rescue missions, training exercises, and disaster relief efforts as part of the Auxiliary to the USAF.
 If that isn't your thing we also have opportunities in Cadet Leadership Programs, Aerospace Education, sUAS (drones), Aerial Photography, Pilot, Scanner, Observer, Logistics, Planning, Public Affairs, and Communications/Radio Operator.
 We have MANY opportunities to chose from.

 If you’re up for the task, CAP offers ordinary citizens stimulating training opportunities few experience outside the military.